 - a.
-Approved One-Engine-Inoperative Cruise Speed - (1) The approved one-engine-inoperative cruise speed for the intended area of operation must be a speed, within the certificated limits of the aeroplane, selected by the operator and approved by the competent authority. - (2) The operator must use this speed in - (i) establishing the outer limit of the area of operation and any dispatch limitation, - (ii) calculation of single-engine fuel requirements under Appendix 4 section 4 of this AMC and, - (iii) establishing the level off altitude (net performance) data.
+Approved one-engine-inoperative cruise speed - (1) The approved one-engine-inoperative cruise speed for the intended area of operation must be a speed, within the certificated limits of the aeroplane, selected by the operator and approved by the competent authority. - (2) The operator must use this speed in - (i) establishing the outer limit of the area of operation and any dispatch limitation, - (ii) calculation of single-engine fuel requirements under Appendix 4 sSection 4 to of this AMC and, - (iii) establishing the level off altitude (net performance) data.
 This level off altitude (net performance) must clear any obstacle en route by margins as specified in the operational requirements.